- Excellent typing experience

 In their attempt to stand out, it can often feel as if gaming keyboards are trying to offer every possible feature going.
 The SteelSeries Apex M500 goes in the opposite direction, however.
 This mechanical keyboard is a minimal affair, with a focus on competitive play – and, pleasingly, a price that sits below £100.

-The most notable feature of the Apex M500 are the keys themselves.
-SteelSeries has opted for tried-and-tested CherryMX Red hardware, rather than an in-house switch.
+The most notable features of the Apex M500 are the keys themselves.
+SteelSeries has opted for tried-and-tested CherryMX Red hardware, rather than in-house switches.
 Custom-made (or, let’s face it, non-branded) key switches aren’t necessarily bad, but CherryMX kit is consistently the best even if it is slightly more expensive.

 CherryMX Red switches are linear and designed to feel light, which means they require less force to register a click – 45g compared to 60g on others.
 They also travel a little less distance to register than many other mechanical designs, and there isn’t a noticeable “bump” in the middle of their action.
 The light, fast design also means they’re quieter than the majority of mechanical switches.